twinnydotdev/twinny-docs/src/content/docs/teams/gateway.md

 ## 4. Add developers

 Nothing needs to be sent over chat.
 Alice opens **Connect to team** in the twinny sidebar, enters the gateway URL and chooses **Request a key**.
 She reads you the code VS Code shows her.
-It appears under **Sign-in requests** on the admin page with her suggested name and machine; you type the key name and **approve**.
+It appears under **People → Sign-in requests** on the admin page with her suggested name and machine; you type the key name and **approve**.
 Her VS Code collects the key by itself and runs the connection check.
 Codes last ten minutes, and approve only a code someone has read to you.

 You can also make keys yourself, on the admin page (**Keys → name → create key**) or: